thegeek-sys/Vault/Class/Multicore/Shared memory programming with OpenMP.md

 >	private_var += omp_get_thread_num()
 >```

->[!example]
->If one thread need to set all thread private data to its value
+>[!example]- If one thread need to set all thread private data to its value
 >```c
 >#pragma omp parallel
 >{